stellar/js-stellar-sdk/docs/readme.md

 * **Allow Trust** - Authorize another account to hold your credits.
 * **Account Merge** - Merge your account's balance into another account, deleting it.

-For more, please refer to the [operations documentation]().
+For more, please refer to the [operations documentation](https://github.com/stellar/docs/blob/master/concepts/operations.md).

 Transactions are performed by source accounts that will use up a sequence number and be charged a fee for the transaction.
 Each operation also has a source account, which defaults to the transaction's source account.

 For a transaction to be valid, it must be signed by at least one public key -- generally, the source account's public key.
 That key must meet the thresholds for the operations in the transaction.
-For more on signatures and thresholds, please see the [multisig documentation]().
+For more on signatures and thresholds, please see the [multi-sig documentation](https://github.com/stellar/docs/blob/master/concepts/multi-sig.md).

 ### Sequence Numbers